cafi02/Primer_Design_SCARECROW/README.md

 # Primer_Design_SCARECROW
-Examination project for the Linux and Python class for biologists

 # Description
+This project is the examination project for the Linux and Python class for biologists.

 ---